kubernetes/dashboard/docs/design/access-control.md

 ## Bind subjects to a role

 Clicking the "+" under the existing Bindings will open a dialog.
-After the selecting the target role and the namespace ("*" will create a ClusterRoleBinding), clicking "Create" will create the Binding and redirect the user to the Binding's detail page.
+After the selecting the target role and the namespace ("all namespaces" will create a ClusterRoleBinding), clicking "Create" will create the Binding and redirect the user to the Binding's detail page.

 ![Overview](mockups/21-11-2016-access-control/create-binding.png)